ninthnails/terraform-aws-camellia-image/packer/README.md

 ## Running Ansible Playbook on Docker Container

 The Docker image is only a more convenient and faster way for developing Ansible playbook.
-It is no way meant to be use for running in production environment.
+It is in no way meant to be used for running in production environment.
 The goal is to emulate an EC2 instance using Amazon Linux 2 AMI.

 ### Preparation